sanskar0901/VaiRoga/README.md

 ## Problem Statement 🚧
-Improving the quality and efficiency of medical care and logistics to improve the quality of life during pandemic.
+Improving the quality of life of users and effeciency of medical care by connecting doctors and patients virtually without having them to step out of their homes.

 <h3>Epidemic spread prediction</h3>